Ishan-Kotian/CO2-Emission-Regression-Techniques/README.md

 # CO2-Emission-Regression-Techniques

-Techniques analysis with their atmost accuracy score are:
+Techniques analysis with their atmost accuracy scores are:

 1.Polynomial Regression